stevan/ELO2/__NOTES__.md

 - Bless the different subs (entry, exit, handler) to different classes
+    NOTE: This is clever, but the current version works and is likely a lot faster than this would be.
     - these will define the following:
         - what control-exceptions they can raise
         - what syntax to localize for them